-For a quantitative analysis the model is trained with different evolution times of the physical system.
-The resulting RMS-error ε with N_w chosen optimally at each evolution time is shown in fig. 3b for training and testing.
-With increasing evolution time the error decreases and reaches a minimum at $t{\rm evo} = 1.1 \,\mathrm{ms}$.
-This behaviour can be understood from the evolution of the profiles, where the density features resulting from the phase imprint have to develop first and widen.
-For times shorter than 1.1 ms the narrow density features imply that the optimal number of bins $N_w \propto Z/\Delta z$ is high.
-Thus the resulting signal-tonoise ratio is low, limiting the performance.
-The increase in RMS-error for significantly longer times is mainly a result of the decreasing signal due to the spreading of the peak and filling of the depletion.
-The testing error is close to the training error for all times, demonstrating successful learning (in contrast to overfitting, see appendix).
-The significant reduction of the error for evolution times on the order of 1 ms indicates a high predictive power of our model.
+For a quantitative analysis, the model is trained with different evolution times of the physical system.
+The resulting RMS error ε with N_w chosen optimally at each evolution time is shown in Fig. 3(b) for training and testing.
+With increasing evolution time, the error decreases and reaches a minimum at $t{\rm evo} = 1.1$ ms. This behavior can be understood from the evolution of the profiles, where the density features resulting from the phase imprint have to develop first and widen.
+For times shorter than 1.1 ms, the narrow density features imply that the optimal number of bins, $\tilde{N}w \propto Z/\Delta z$, is high.
+Thus the resulting signal-to-noise ratio is low, limiting the performance.
+The increase in RMS error for significantly longer times is mainly a result of the decreasing signal due to the spreading of the peak and filling of the depletion.
+The testing error is close to the training error for all times, demonstrating successful learning (in contrast to overfitting; see the Appendix).
+The significant reduction of the error for evolution times of the order of 1 ms indicates a high predictive power of our model.